CTGO Butterfly Strategy

 Frequently asked questions

-A butterfly on CTGO is the butterfly strategy applied to CTGO (stock).
+- A butterfly on CTGO is the butterfly strategy applied to CTGO (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With CTGO stock trading near $22.61, the strikes shown on this page are snapped to the nearest listed CTGO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CTGO stock at $20.09 on the most recent close, the strikes shown on this page are snapped to the nearest listed CTGO chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the CTGO butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the CTGO butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CTGO market-implied 1-standard-deviation expected move is approximately 18.06%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CTGO market-implied 1-standard-deviation expected move in the same options snapshot is approximately 16.48%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.